pirapira/awesome-ethereum-virtual-machine/README.md

 * [EVM 1.5](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-615.md)
     - A proposal to tame jumps so that a linear-time scan can determine stack layouts
 * [eWASM](https://github.com/ewasm)
-    - A proposal to use a [WebAssembly](http://webassembly.org/) for Ethereum contract execution.
+    - A proposal to use a [WebAssembly](http://webassembly.org/) for Ethereum contract execution

 ## Tutorials